-To solve the average order value by "rank" in the nonparametric test, firstly, the values are sorted, and then the corresponding average ranking score are calculated (Delgado & Song, 2018; Huang et al, 2016).
+To solve the average order value by "rank" in the nonparametric test, firstly, the values are sorted, and then the corresponding average ranking score are calculated [16, 33].
 Based on the test results of each algorithm in each data set, the sorting value of the ith data set in the jth algorithm is expressed as r_i^j .
-After sorting, the corresponding value is assigned, for example, the sorting value of the algorithm under each data set are calculated according to the order values, and the average order values of the jth algorithm are recorded as
+After sorting, the corresponding value is assigned, for example, the sorting value of the largest CW is 1 and so on.
+The average order values of the algorithm under each data set are calculated according to the order values, and the average order values of the jth algorithm are recorded as: